nicholasdiiorio/WiiGcFullcoverDownloaderFromGameTDB/README.md

 For the folder: disc, cover3d and cover, a zip can be downloaded from https://www.gametdb.com/Wii/Downloads.

-But for some reason we cannont get a zip for the full cover so I made this tool.
+But for some reason we cannot get a zip for the full cover so I made this tool.

 To use this tool you must download the wiitdb.txt on the gametdb.com website, here's the link: https://www.gametdb.com/wiitdb.txt?LANG=EN